icinganalysis/icinganalysis.github.io/content/NACA-TN-779.md

 - Zahm, A. F.: Flow and Drag Formulas for Simple Quadrics.
 NACA-TR-253, 1927.
 - Glauert, H.: The Elements of Aerofoil and Airscrew Theory.
 The Univ.
 Press (Cambridge), 1926.

-NACA-TN-779 is cited 7 times.
+NACA-TN-779 is cited 7 times in the NACA Icing Publications Database [^7].
 All of these are in the context of water drop trajectories (not aerodynamic heating).

 - Kimball, Leo B.: Icing Tests of Aircraft-Engine Induction Systems.
 NACA-WR-W-97, Jan.
 1943.
 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)